geoschem/gcpy/docs/source/getting_started.rst

         - six           # Python 2/3 compatibility
         - tqdm          # Nice progressbar for longer computations
         - xarray        # N-d labeled array library
+        - xbpch         # Interface for bpch output files
         - pip:
-            # These are additional libraries to search for on PyPI
+            # These are additional libraries to search for on PyPI.
+One example
-            - xbpch    # Interface for bpch output files
+            # is provided for reference
+            - simplejson

 .. note::